 Obtaining higher education can be expensive, but it’s important to remember that many funding options are available to help you reduce your overall debt burden.
 Scholarships and grants, often based on academic merit or meeting specific criteria, can significantly offset tuition costs.
 While an option, student loans should be used cautiously due to their potential for increasing your debt burden over time.

 If you need to take out student loans, submit the FAFSA, as it determines your eligibility for federal student loans, which generally have a lower interest rate and more flexible repayment terms than private loans.
 Consider programs such as Teacher Loan Forgiveness, which offers loan forgiveness for educators serving high-need schools.
-Public Service Loan Forgiveness is available for public service workers, including many education positions.
+Public Service Loan Forgiveness is available for public service workers, including many education professionals.

 Frequently Asked Questions About Online Master’s in Education Degree Programs